-- When ascending or descending a ladder, the worker must face the ladder. - When a ladder is used to gain access to elevated surfaces or roofs, the top of the ladder shall extend a minimum of three feet above the point of support. - Portable stepladders shall be used when the legs are completely opened with the spreaders locked in place. - Working from ladders is prohibited except for occasional tasks of limited duration, provided 3 points of contact can be maintained. - If working from a portable ladder while on scaffolding, an elevated work platform, or any elevated working surface, personal fall protection must be worn.
+- When ascending or descending a ladder, the worker must face the ladder. - When a ladder is used to gain access to elevated surfaces or roofs, the top of the ladder shall extend a minimum of three feet above the point of support. - Portable stepladders shall be used when the legs are completely opened with the spreaders locked in place. - All portable ladders will have rubber safety feet.

+- Working from ladders is prohibited except for occasional tasks of limited duration, provided 3 points of contact can be maintained. - Working from a portable ladder while on scaffolding, an elevated work platform, or any elevated working surface, is prohibited.